-31 Dec 2023 31 Dec 2022
+31 Dec 2024 31 Dec 2023

-US\$00 ס
+US\$00 0

 Non-current financial assets

 Receivable in respect of SML

-At 1 January 12,643 26,366
+At 1 January 3,923 12,643

-Investment during the period 565 1,038
+Investment during the period 2,378 565

-Repayment received (5,781) (12,218)
+Repayment received (700) (5,781)

-Transferred to Deferred exploration and evaluation costs for Kimberlite JV (3,504) (2,543)
+Transferred to Deferred exploration and evaluation costs for Kimberlite JV (4,459) (3,504)

-3,923 12,643

-Fair value adjustment due to discounting - (1,831)

-At end of period 3,923 10,812
+At end of period 1,142 3,923

-Less: Current portion of receivable (3,923) (4,000)
+Less: Current portion of receivable (1,142) (3,923)

-Non-current receivable - 6,812
+Non-current receivable - -

-Security deposit for environmental rehabilitation in respect of Merlin 699 685
+Security deposit for environmental rehabilitation in respect of Merlin 635 699

-Total non-current financial assets 699 7,497
+Total non-current financial assets 635 699

 Current financial assets

 Receivable in respect of SML

-Current portion of receivable 3,923 4,000
+Current portion of receivable 1,142 3,923

-Foreign exchange risk

-Receivables exposure to foreign currency risk, based on notional amounts: - -

 Interest rate risk

-Non-interest bearing balances 3,923 11,497
+Non-interest bearing balances 1,142 3,923

 The receivable in respect of SML was transferred from Alluvial development in 2016 and represents the future reimbursement in US dollars of the Company's historic alluvial exploration and development costs incurred at Lulo.
-The receivable is classified as a current asset in the current year.
-In 2022 it was re-measured to its estimated fair value using the income approach, which is a valuation technique that converts future cash flow into a single discounted present value and is classified as level 3 in the fair value hierarchy due to the use of unobservable inputs.
+The receivable was classified as a current asset from 2023.
+Prior to 2023 it was re-measured to its estimated fair value using the income approach, which is a valuation technique that converts future cash flow into a single discounted present value and is classified as level 3 in the fair value hierarchy due to the use of unobservable inputs.

 Significant unobservable inputs are the timing and amounts of future repayments which are based on the expected cash flows per the Company's forecast model for SML.
 Sensitivity factors which could impact the valuation include operational recoveries, prices and delays in the timing of repayments which will decrease the fair value estimate.
-A discount rate of 16.39% was applied in 2022 in the fair value calculation.

-8d.
-Trade and Other Payables
+Trade and Other Payables 8d.

-31 Dec 2023 31 Dec 2022
+31 Dec 2024 31 Dec 2023

-US\$0 000
+US\$(000

-Trade payables 1,275 1,664
+Trade payables 548 1,275

-Short-term advance 2,213 2,685
+Short-term advance - 2,213

-Employee related accruals 1,875 1,471
+Employee related accruals 711 1,875

-Accruals and other payables 2,868 2,061
+Accruals and other payables 432 2,868

-Total 8,231 7,881
+Total 1,691 8,231

-Foreign exchange risk
+Foreign exchange risk Payable balances exposed to foreign currency risk, based on

-notional amounts 1,493 1,515
+notional amounts 1,528 1,493

 Interest rate risk

-Non-interest bearing balances 8,231 7,881
+Non-interest bearing balances 1,691 8,231

 Liquidity risk

 Contractual maturities profile

-Payable within one year 8,231 7,881
+Payable within one year 1,691 8,231

-The short-term advance relates to monies advanced to Mothae in terms of the minimum cash price of US\$630/ carat contained in the partnership agreement with Safdico International Limited.
-The advance is non-interest bearing and repayable from future sales, polished partnership profits, in cash by 31 December 2022, or as otherwise agreed.
-These repayment terms are currently being revised with a view to extending the partnership agreement (subject to approval from the GoL).
+The short-term advance under 2023 relates to monies advanced to Mothae in terms of the minimum cash price of US\$630/ carat contained in the partnership agreement with Safdico International Limited.
+The advance was non-interest bearing and repayable from future sales, polished partnership profits, in cash by 31 December 2022, or as otherwise agreed.